Local SDK Injection

 kubectl apply -f my-deployment.yaml

-Alternatively, check for datadog-lib-init on your pod using:
+Alternatively, confirm injection and the added environment variables on your pod using:

 kubectl describe pod <pod-name>